technohiker/obsidian-multi-properties/README.md

 # Obsidian Multi-Properties Plugin

+This is a fork of the [original Multi-Properties plugin](https://github.com/technohiker/obsidian-multi-properties) by `technohiker`, with additional features and development improvements.

 This plugin allows you to add, edit, or remove frontmatter properties from multiple notes at once, streamlining your workflow when managing metadata across your vault.

 ## Features

 You can act on multiple notes at once in several ways:

+-   **Current Note:** Use a command to add or remove properties from the currently active note.
 -   **Folders:** Right-click a folder in the File Explorer to affect all notes within it (and optionally, all sub-folders).
 -   **File Selections:** Select multiple files using `Shift+Click` or `Ctrl/Cmd+Click`, then right-click the selection.
 -   **Search Results:** After performing a search, right-click the search pane to modify all resulting notes.